adsabs/adsabs.github.io/help/accessibility/_posts/2020-01-21-accessibility.md

 We at the Astrophysics Data System want our data to be accessible to everyone.
 We make every effort to be compliant with Section 508 and the W3C accessibility guidelines.

-Our website currently meets WCAG 2.0 A & AA baselines.
+Our web application strives to meet WCAG 2.0 A & AA baselines.
 We are continuing to improve the experience for users needing assistive technologies or have trouble accessing our data.

 We follow the policies and guidelines listed here: